jeffcox111/Pharkle/README.md

 # Pharkle
-A simple two player browser-based Farkle type game
+A simple javascript-based Farkle-like game.

+Just open the index.html in your browser.